 Benefits of Refrigerating Batter Overnight

-The flour absorbs moisture, leading to a more tender texture.
+- Flour absorbs liquid fully, leading to a more hydrated, tender crumb.

 Impact on Texture and Moisture Retention